VetGen - The leader in veterinary genetic disease research and genetic disease detection services for purebred animals

 E locus

-The E locus is responsible for the black mask seen in many breeds, and more significantly, for the presence of the yellow to red coats of many dogs.
-The gene involved is known as MC1-R, which has at least three versions affecting the appearance of the dog, E, EM, and e.
-Dogs with two copies of e will be yellow, orange or red in their pigmented coat regardless of their genotype at all the other loci.
+The E locus is responsible for the black mask seen in many breeds, grizzle and domino patterns seen in many breeds and more significantly, for the presence of the solid yellow to red coats of many dogs.
+The gene involved is known as MC1-R, which has at least eight versions affecting the appearance of the dog, E, Em, eg, eh, ed and e, e2, e3.
+Dogs with two copies of any combination of the three e alleles will be white, yellow, orange or red in their pigmented coat regardless of their genotype at all the other loci.

 Analysis proves absence or presence of the mutation typically responsible for yellow, lemon, red, cream, apricot and some white in at least the following breeds and all dogs with these breeds in their lineage:

-Afghan, Australian Cattle Dog, Australian Shepherd, Border Collie, Beagle, Brittany Spaniel, Cardigan Welsh Corgi, Chinese Shar-pei, Chow Chow, Cocker Spaniel, Dachshund, Dalmatian, Doberman Pinscher, English Cocker Spaniel, English Setter, English Springer Spaniel, Field Spaniel, Flat-Coated Retriever, Foxhound, French Bulldog, German Longhaired Pointer, German Shepherd, German Shorthaired Pointer, German Wirehaired Pointer, Irish Setter, Labrador Retriever, Lowchen, Pointer, Pomeranian, Poodle, Pudelpointer
+Afghan, Australian Cattle Dog, Australian Shepherd, Border Collie, Beagle, Brittany Spaniel, Cardigan Welsh Corgi, Chinese Shar-pei, Chow Chow, Cocker Spaniel, Dachshund, Dalmatian, Doberman Pinscher, English Cocker Spaniel, English Setter, English Springer Spaniel, Field Spaniel, Flat-Coated Retriever, Foxhound, French Bulldog, German Longhaired Pointer, German Shepherd, German Shorthaired Pointer, German Wirehaired Pointer, Irish Setter, Labrador Retriever, Lowchen, Pointer, Pomeranian, Poodle, Pudelpointer, Siberian Husky

 B Locus